junioangelica97-ai/Junio-Plant-Species-Image-Classification-Using-Teachable-Machine/README.md

 Answer the following questions based on your experience:
 1. How did the number of images per class affect your model’s accuracy?

+Answer: Because deep learning models learn best when they have sufficient instances for each category, the number of photos per class has a direct impact on the model's accuracy.
+Since the model was exposed to more changes during training, classes with more photos typically had higher prediction accuracy.
+However, because the model was unable to adequately learn their features, classes with a small number of photos frequently produced reduced accuracy, poor recall, or misclassification.
+Additionally, an unbalanced dataset may lead the model to ignore minority classes and prefer classes with a large number of photos.

 2. Which plant species were most commonly misclassified and why?

  Answer: Rhizophora mucronata ↔ Rhizophora stylosa
 Why misclassified:
 Very similar prop roots (stilt roots)